- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Because Haneda is closer to Tokyo, it should (once you’re through immigration), take less time to get to your hotel from there to Narita – but, it’s not always the massive difference in time you might think considering how much further away Narita is.

-If you’re staying in Ueno, for example, it will take you 52 minutes to get from Narita to Ueno station on the Kesei Skyliner.
+For example, if you’re staying in Ueno, it will take 52 minutes to get from Narita to Ueno station on the Kesei Skyliner.
 It will take you 39 minutes to get there from Haneda via monorail and the Yamanote line.

-If you’re in Asakusa, it’ll take 58 minutes from Narita on the Kesei Narita Skyaccess line, and it’ll take 44 minutes to get to Asakusa station from Haneda on the Keiyku Airport Line.
+If you’re in Asakusa, it’ll take 58 minutes from Narita on the Kesei Narita Sky Access line and 44 minutes to get to Asakusa station from Haneda on the Keiyku Airport Line.

-If you’re staying in Shinjuku, it will take an hour and 20 minutes to get to Shinjuku station on the N’ex and 45,minutes to get there via monorail and Yamanote line from Haneda.
+If you’re staying in Shinjuku, it will take an hour and 20 minutes to get to Shinjuku station on the N’ex and 45 minutes via monorail and Yamanote line from Haneda.

-Talking of the Yamanote Line,you may have read that you must stay on this when you’re in Tokyo – but is that true?
-Click the link to see our longer post on whether you have to stay on the Yamanote Line.
+Talking of the Yamanote Line, you may have read that you must stay on this when you’re in Tokyo – but is that true?
+We don’t think so.
+Click the link to see our longer post on whether you must stay on the Yamanote Line.

-I also like the fact that most of the time, travelling from Narita to Shinjuku or Asakusa is one train – I don’t have to worry about carrying luggage around stations or finding platforms in a jetlagged fog!
+I also like that most of the time, traveling from Narita to Shinjuku or Shibuya is one train – I don’t have to worry about carrying luggage around stations or finding platforms in a jetlagged fog!

-If you prefer to get the limousine bus, or a car from the airport though, Haneda is going to be much faster and cheaper than Narita.
+If you prefer to get the limousine bus or a car from the airport, though, Haneda will be much faster and cheaper than Narita.

 If you want to see all your options for getting from Haneda to Tokyo, check our list here.